First Order Axial Perturbation of the Reissner-Nordstr\"{o}m Metric in a Possible Parity-Violating Gravity Background: Associated Scalar Field

 Moreover, from the equation for $C_{\theta\theta}$, we can see that the trivial solution demands that $\partial_r{\Theta} = 0$ and hence, the field has to be independent of $r$ as well.
 Inserting all these conditions into the equations of $C_{rr}$, $C_{r\theta}$, and $C_{\phi\phi}$, we can finally see that the vanishing of these terms demands that $\partial_{\theta}\Theta = 0$, which makes $\Theta$ simply a constant scalar field.
 The only consistent solution for $\Theta$ in this perturbative framework is a constant field, with the CS effects actually vanishing---unless additional symmetry-breaking terms (such as rotation- or time-dependent sources) are introduced.
+In this case, the gravitational CS term in the action becomes just a total derivative, proportional to $^{\star}\mathcal{RR}$, which leads to no independent dynamics.
 This accords with (\ref{eq-H-PDE}), which does not depend on $v_{\nu}$ in any way, and with the well-known fact that there are no parity-odd observables in the RN spacetime with nonvanishing expectations that could be contracted with $v_{\nu}$.